VenkMallikarjun/BayesENproteomics/README.md

   * nDB = Optional.
 Scalar number indicating number of databases used for peptide annotation.
 Defaults to 1.

   * impute_method = Optional.
 String denoting imputation methods to be used.
 Options are: 'bpca' - Bayesian PCA decomposition of matrix and reassembly of missing values; 'knn' - mean of 11 nearest neighbours determined by euclidian distance; 'dgd' - random imputation from a downshifted Gaussian distribution; and 'ami' - adaptive multiple imputation as detailed in the preprint.
+Defaults to 'ami'.

 ### Mixed-species example